peterwgacek/genre-smash/README.md

 # Genre Smash!

-Genre Smash is an app that returns a randomized movie based on the genre the user enters into the search fucntion.
+Genre Smash is an app that returns a randomized movie based on the genre the user selects from the drop down.
 I was inspired to make this app as I think a randomized search by genre on my individual Netflix queue would be a nice feature to have.

 ## Getting Started
  [Click Here](https://genre-smash.vercel.app/) to see the deployed app.
 Simply select the movie genre you want to search for and press the 'SMASH!' button.